In this unit, students act as reading detectives to discover the elements of a mystery.

 Step 3: Read aloud another short mystery to your class.

-Step 5: You may want to do this activity with multiple short mysteries over the next few days so that students will be comfortable maintaining a Suspect List on their own in Lesson 2: Reading Detectives.
+Step 5: You may want to do this activity with multiple short mysteries over the next few days so that students will be comfortable maintaining a Suspect List on their own in Reading Detectives Lesson Plan printable the second lesson in the Exploring the Mystery Genre Unit Plan.

 Day 4: Mystery Story Map